Industrial espionage: The Internet

 The rise of the Internet and computer networks has expanded the range and detail of information available and the ease of access for the purpose of industrial espionage.
-This type of operation is generally identified as state backed or sponsored, because the "access to personal, financial or analytic resources" identified exceed that which could be accessed by cybercriminals or individual hackers.
+This type of operation is generally identified as state backed or sponsored, because the "access to personal, financial or analytic resources" identified exceed that which could be accessed by cyber criminals or individual hackers.
 Sensitive military or defense engineering or other industrial information may not have immediate monetary value to criminals, compared with, say, bank details.
 Analysis of cyberattacks suggests deep knowledge of networks, with targeted attacks, obtained by numerous individuals operating in a sustained organized way.

 Opportunities for sabotage

 The rising use of the internet has also extended opportunities for industrial espionage with the aim of sabotage.
-In the early 2000s, it was noticed that energy companies were increasingly coming under attack from hackers.
+In the early 2000s, energy companies were increasingly coming under attack from hackers.
 Energy power systems, doing jobs like monitoring power grids or water flow, once isolated from the other computer networks, were now being connected to the internet, leaving them more vulnerable, having historically few built-in security features.
-The use of these methods of industrial espionage have increasingly become a concern for governments, due to potential attacks by terrorist groups or hostile foreign governments.
+The use of these methods of industrial espionage have increasingly become a concern for governments, due to potential attacks by hostile foreign governments or terrorist groups.